 So why does the standard use “information for use” instead of “instructions for use”.

-Instructions for use was used to indicate content that covers more than instructions/activities or operations to be performed.
+Information for use is used to indicate that content covers more than instructions/activities or operations to be performed.
 Instructions for use was also comprised of information describing the product, or reference material.

 That’s why ‘instructions’ was always too limited and kind of misleading.
 The content for ‘information for use’ was comprised of information based on three pillars: Instructional information, Conceptual information, Reference information.